Skip to content Skip to footer navigation

 • Capacity: 12kg

-Households of at least five or six people are likely looking at a machine that's 12kg or more, and this LG model received the top score in our review.
-LG is also one of the brands that rates highly in our reliability research.
+Households of five or six (or more!) people are likely looking at a machine that's 12kg or larger, and this LG model received the top score for its size.

 Read the full LG WV9-1412W review.